How to create a 2d game scene in Unity (Part 1)

 Ready?
 Let's get started.

-Using TexturePacker to make sprite sheet
+Using TexturePacker to create sprite sheets

-Download TexturePacker and install it on your computer
+Download TexturePacker and install it on your computer:

 1. Open TexturePacker.